Sidebyrner/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Connor's GitHub page
+Listed below is the work I have committed!
 ---

-# Welcome to Connor's GitHub page
-Listen below is the work I have committed!